 So you see a fellow Messian and you like their style or maybe they have a technique down that you’d really like to learn.
 Get in touch with them through the Forums, Facebook messaging, Instagram messaging, or heck, swap phone numbers and text!
 Messians make great real life friends!
 This is all up to you and your level of comfort.
 We do not arrange these types of relationships, but have a special place dedicated for that in the Forums.

 This is where you’ll get to meet up with our guest artists, creative team, Caylee, plus more surprise guests and ask questions and learn from them live and in person.
 These are a great way to connect, get your questions answered and watch art processes live.
 Due to Get Messians being from ALL over the world we know that the times won’t always work for everyone to be present live, so recordings will be stored on the Get Messy website.

 See Messy Conversations on our YouTube channel, catch our live webinars and our free art journal Quick Win series here.
-You do not need a YouTube account to watch videos, but you do need one to participate and chat during the live webinars.
 This is just more fun, free added bonus content for you!